kartonfarkas/api_docs/source/use_cases/voucher.rst

 Include a Voucher in an Email
 =============================

-If you want to give a voucher for a contact who purchased a product, then you can send an email which contains a voucher for the contact.
+To reward a valued contact, you might want to send them a voucher by email as a thank you for their loyalty, their purchase, etc.

-The steps will be as follows:
+You include the actual voucher during the email campaign creation, but this example will take you through the whole process from creation to sending the email.

+Required stages:
+- Create an Email Campaign
+- Define the Email Campaign Trigger
+- Trigger the External Event

 1. Creating an Email Campaign
 -----------------------------